ethandmd/bootrs/README.md

 through the CH interface) and tells the kernel how much RAM there is and which regions of memory can be used for the kernel heap (and eventually address space reorganization).

-### Seemingly Insurmountable Kernel Error
+### Confusion!
-Over the course of days I debugged the `_rust_start` function due to an issue with pointer misalignment.
+Over the course of a few days I debugged the `_rust_start` function due to an issue with pointer misalignment.
 After setting up page tables, enabling paging, loading the GDT, and setting up the stack, the Rust code was suffering from debilitating alignment issues which made it impossible to operate the kernel.
 For example, the `_rust_start` function could adequately receive the `start_info_ptr` argument and GDB showed a valid start info struct in memory, however when any of the fields of the struct were read by later Rust code they would be off by one or more bytes.
 For instance, trying to to use the `memmap_paddr` field, which is set as `0x7000` by CH, a value like `let mp = start_info.memmap_paddr` would be `0x6fff`!
 After reviewing the early boot asm code I dove in deep on the Rust `ptr` core library module to understand if Rust was secretely sabotaging the kernel with hidden pointer metadata as part of its provenance experiment or something.
-This days-long adventure yielded nothing.
+Perhaps this was a subconscious psychological defense mechanism, how could *my* code be the issue?
+This days-long adventure yielded nothing except a chance to peer into the internals of the Rust standard library :).
 Finally, after reviewing the early boot code for the umpteenth time I discovered what I believe to be the issue: the long jump to 64-bit mode was *not* setting the code segment register with the right selector.
 This tweak seemed to fix it.